 Sounds straightforward, right?
 Wrong!
 Unlike the rest of the graduate admissions process, interviews don't follow a rule book.
 You won't really know what to expect, nor will you be able to determine what the faculty is looking for – at least with any certainty.
-So what's an honest human to do?
+So what's an honest person to do?

 For starters, take care of your wardrobe.
 If you're a man, wear a button up shirt and pants; if you're a woman, do the same, but with a skirt if you prefer.
 If want to present a more formal image, wear a jacket, although it may not be necessary.
 Next, prepare yourself mentally.
 Visualize the interview as a two-way conversation between peers, not as an interview.

 Finally, it's time to prepare for common grad school interview questions.
 Chances are that you'll be asked at least a few of them, so preparing will help you look like less of a dunce.
 Here are the ten most frequent grad school interview questions, in our experience.